-In general, ENGL 7000 (Masters Research) and 7300 (Thesis) may not count towards the required 9-hours of course work on the Program.
+In general, ENGL 7000 (Masters Research) and 7300 (Thesis) may not count towards the required

+27-hours of course work on the Program.
 Three hours of ENG 7300 must appear to show that the Thesis Project degree requirements have been satisfied.
 Despite these restrictions, students should take these courses as often as they need to (once they have completed the required course work) to fulfill their minimum enrollment requirements or maintain their assistantships while studying for examinations or working on theses and dissertations.

-Note: No course may be used on the Program of Study course list towards more than one degree.
+Note: No course may be used on the Program of Study course list towards more than one graduate degree.
 A student may, however, with the approval of his or her Advisory Committee and the Graduate Coordinator use a course like ENGL 6060 (Old English) to satisfy part of the language requirement for one degree and as part of the list of courses for another degree.
 Check with the Graduate Coordinator about a particular course.

 Once the final Program of Study has been approved, any changes to that program must be approved by the Graduate Office and the Graduate School.
-Revised Program of Study forms may be obtained online from the Graduate School.
-The Revised Program of Study, like the original one, must be approved by the student's Advisory Committee and Major Professor.
-It should then be submitted for the Graduate Coordinator's approval and for forwarding to the Graduate School.
+Revisions to the Program of Study are done by resubmitting the Program of Study form (Form G138) through GradStatus.